antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   the Gene Filters section of the menu.
 * Use search field on the top of the table and fill in **colorectal**, hit **enter**.
 * [The KEGG (Kyoto Encyclopedia of Genes and Genomes) database]( https://www.genome.jp/kegg/pathway.html) is a comprehensive bioinformatics resource that integrates information about genes, proteins, pathways, and diseases.
-Click on the tringles in fornt off KEGG pathways and its subcollections till you find the **Colorectal_cancer (62)** geneset.
+Click on the triangles in front of KEGG pathways and its subcollections till you find the **Colorectal_cancer (62)** geneset.
 Check the set and hit **Use selected** button.
 * Check out the list and see if you recognize multiple genes.
 You can hover over the magnifying glasses in front of each row to learn more about the genes.